mattsemar/dsp-bulldozer/readme.md

 Thanks to runeranger, Madac, Veretragna, Narceen & Bem on Discord for helpful suggestions and bug reports.

 ## Changelog

+#### v1.0.26
+Added support for configuring separate colors by _region_, where a region is defined by min/max latitude & longitude.
+Edit regions from config (must enable property and add regions using Edit Regional Colors)

 #### v1.0.25